 Apart from free-ranging preference, the bird is cold-hardy.
 However, it will do better in cool to moderate climates or weather.

 12. Buff Orpington

-The Buff Orpington is another bird that is very popular.
-Originally, they are from Kent, in England and are one of the best breeds for off-grid living.
+The Buff Orpington is another very popular bird.
+Originally, they are from Kent, in England, and are one of the best breeds for off-grid living.

 These birds will lay close to 180 eggs every year.
-During the summer months, they will get more broody, one of the reasons why they lay less eggs compared to other breeds.
+During the summer months, they will get more broody, one of the reasons why they lay fewer eggs compared to other breeds.

 You will love their golden-yellow coat that has very thick feathers.
 This breed is one of the best garden pets.

-You can be able to train them so that they easily socialize with you to a point of feeding from your hand.
+You can be able to train them so that they easily socialize with you to a point of feeding on your hand.

-They prefer the warmer climates but ethey will need constant shade access.
+They prefer the warmer climates but they will need constant shade access.

 This breed is originally from China, just like the Silkies.
 If you are looking for a breed to produce a lot of eggs, this is not the best choice for you.

-This chicken will lay around 3 eggs on a weekly basis.
-Even though it can live for a long time in a coop, it will also do well when free ranging.
+This chicken will lay around 3 eggs every week.
+Even though it can live for a long time in a coop, it will also do well when free-ranging.